dacooderr/Windows-and-Linux-Optimization/readme.md

      - Open Windows Powershell in Administator and paste this in the console _irm christitus.com/win | iex_  and press enter.
 You can follow his tutorial [here](https://www.youtube.com/watch?v=yKydZFJRzMk&).

 ### **_ACTIVATE WINDOWS_**
   - Using this exploit in Windows Powershell, you can get rid of that annoying **Activate Windows** watermark.
-Open up Windows Powershell and copy this script
+Open up Windows Powershell and copy the script.
-    - **irm https://get.activated.win | iex** and paste it in the terminal.
+    - **irm https://get.activated.win | iex** | Copy and paste it in the terminal.
 Select the options for your corresponding Windows operating system.

 	Credit for this script goes to the [Massgraves](https://github.com/massgravel/Microsoft-Activation-Scripts).
 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________